 For about three decades, consumers and merchants have trusted eftpos as a safe, convenient and efficient method of payment.

-Launched in 1980s, eftpos introduced a fast, simple and secure payment system which was rapidly embraced by both shoppers and merchants. eftpos revolutionised the way we pay for goods and services, and as a result changed the retail landscape forever.
+Launched in the 1980s, eftpos introduced a fast, simple and secure payment system which was rapidly embraced by both shoppers and merchants. eftpos revolutionised the way we pay for goods and services, and as a result changed the retail landscape forever.

 Today, eftpos competes in an ever-changing, dynamic environment against a number of payment systems.

 eftpos is owned and operated by Australians and is an essential and valuable part of the fabric of everyday Australian life.

-In 2014, Australian consumers performed more than 2.4 billion eftpos transactions worth more than $139 billion at over 820,000 eftpos terminals.
-It is Australia’s most widely used electronic payments system.
+In 2015, Australian consumers performed more than 2.3 billion eftpos transactions worth more than $140 billion at around 900,000 eftpos terminals.
+It is Australia’s most widely used debit card payments system.